nrfconnect/sdk-nrf/doc/nrf/templates/library_template_README.rst

 .. note::
    Use this section to give a general overview of the library.
-   This is optional if the library is so small the the initial short description also gives an overview of the library.
+   This is optional if the library is so small the initial short description also gives an overview of the library.

 Implementation
 ==============